 We find that students who are practicing mindfulness are more aware of how to regulate their own thoughts and behaviors.
 Another significant benefit is the level of empathy we see for others.
 When a peer or schoolmate is struggling, students who have been taught mindfulness are more likely to offer support.

 Experiencing mindfulness firsthand has been a very powerful experience for my staff.
 It was affirming to watch people go through the first class on their own time at their own pace, and experience how the practice directly impacted their days.
 We’ve learned that our practice of mindfulness helps to bring ones’ own heart rate down, lessens stress during difficult moments, allows one to reach a place of equilibrium before tackling a challenge, and gives one space to get through strong emotions.

 Until you’ve experienced those physical sensations and emotions on your own, and felt the power of bringing oneself into a better sense of calm or clarity, it is very hard to understand.
 Describing the value of mindfulness is a little like speaking about flying or scuba diving.
 Unless you’ve had direct experience, no matter how good the description may be, you just don’t fully understand how it feels until you learn how to do it yourself.

-Want to learn more about group rates, the benefits of group-based blended learning or how districts, schools and individuals have brought mindfulness to their schools?
+Want to learn more about group rates, the benefits of group-based blended learning or how other groups have brought mindfulness to their communities?